kaapana/kaapana/docs/source/user_guide/workflows.rst

 Example: Images without SEG:
 ////////////////////////////

-If your data doesn't contain segmentations the directory would be structured as follows:
+If your data does not contain segmentations, the directory should be structured as follows:

 .. code-block::